 LASIK Eye Surgery

 LASIK (Laser-Assisted In Situ Keratomileusis) is a surgical procedure that can reduce a person's dependency on glasses or contact lenses.
 The procedure permanently changes the shape of the cornea, which is the delicate clear covering on the front of the eye.
-In order to have clear vision, the eye's cornea and lens must bend (refract) light rays properly, so that images are focused on the retina.
-If light rays are not clearly focused, blurry vision can result.
+To have clear vision, the eye's cornea and lens must bend (refract) light rays properly, so that images are focused on the retina.
+If light rays aren’t clearly focused, vision can be blurred.

 LASIK eye surgery is performed most often on people who have nearsightedness (myopia).
 LASIK is an outpatient surgical procedure that normally takes 10 to 15 minutes for each eye.

 For more information, see the FindLaw LASIK Eye Surgery FAQs.

 In the U.S., the Food and Drug Administration (FDA) regulates the sale of medical devices, including lasers used for LASIK.
 A person or company must seek FDA approval before legally selling a medical device in the U.S. To gain approval, the applicant must present evidence that the device is reasonably safe and effective for a particular use.
 After, a doctor may decide to use an approved medical device for other uses if in the best interest of the patient.
 However, the FDA doesn’t regulate such use or the practice of medicine.